 The app is simple, and every required control is placed on the front screen, which is easier to handle for taking some quick photos.
 Pictures with the standard settings came quite brilliant without compromising on the details.
-Colors were accurate, and exposure looked balanced in the images that I captured under broad daylight.
+Colors were intense, and exposure looked balanced in the images that I captured under broad daylight.
 The standard mode worked equally good under the low light as the pictures didn’t catch too much noise.

-Object mapping is not like an ordinary mid-ranger in the Realme 5 Pro, portraits with or without bokeh effect don’t get merged with the backgrounds even when the light is not entirely adequate.
+Object mapping is not like an ordinary mid-ranger in the Realme 5 Pro, portraits with or without the bokeh effect don’t get merged with the backgrounds even when the light is not entirely adequate.

 2MP macro lens doesn’t give as detailed and sharp results as the standard lens; however, it still performs decently well in contrast to the rival phones.

-The night is when things become challenging for the camera, noise creeps in, and even though an ultra night mode is useful, it compromises on a balance between the details and exposure level.
+The night is when things become challenging for the camera, noise creeps in, and even though an ultra night mode is useful, it compromises a balance between the details and exposure level.

 The rear camera can record 1080p and 4K videos, and there is a support of EIS; however, the 4K is not available on the front camera.